-The Maine Coon may be known as the Gentle Giant of the cats but that doesn’t mean they can’t move fast, in fact – they can move very fast.
-Usually, you’ll notice this speed when you’re trying to catch them for their annual vet check-up however their speed and agility (despite their large size) are one of the reasons why they make such a good hunter.
+The Maine Coon may seem large and lazy, but that doesn’t mean it can’t move fast, in fact, it can move very fast.
+Usually, you’ll notice their speed when you’re trying to catch them for their annual vet check-up.
+However, their speed and agility (despite their large size) make them good hunters.

 What Does Nocturnal Mean?

-The cat, compared to us, has better hearing and a sense of smell than us but it is its ability to see in low-light that primarily enables it to be nocturnal if it so wishes.
+A Maine Coon cat, compared to us, has better hearing and sense of smell but it is its ability to see well in low-light that primarily gives it the ability to be nocturnal if it so wishes.

 What Does Crepuscular Mean?

-Why an animal would be crepuscular could be down to the movements of its prey.
-The animal would be active when its prey is most likely to be around and it could be that their quarry is either about to go out or come back home during that time.
+A good reason for an animal to be crepuscular is due to the movements of its prey.
+It makes sense to be active when its prey is likely to be around and it could be that their quarry is either about to go out or come back home during the twilight hours.

-Another reason why an animal might be crepuscular is down to temperatures.
-It could be that the environment they are in is too cold during the dead of night and too hot during the day (perhaps a desert environment).
+Another reason why an animal might be crepuscular is temperature.
+It could be that the environment they live in is too cold during the dead of night and too hot during the day (perhaps a desert environment).

 When Do Maine Coons Hunt?

-The Maine Coon will hunt whenever they get the chance to hunt!
-Of course, being domesticated cats they will usually find themselves inside for the majority of the day.
-The amount of time they spend outside will decrease the older they get as their appetite for exerting themselves diminishes a little.
+Maine Coons will hunt whenever they have the chance to!
+Of course, being domesticated cats, they will usually find themselves inside for the majority of the day.
+The amount of time they spend outside will decrease the older they get as their appetite for exerting themselves diminishes with age.

 What Do Maine Coons Do At Night?